 Staying on Classic Google without being to Redirected to encrypted Google

 Over the few weeks, this feature will be enabled for all users which is useful when you perform searches from Cybercafés and Wi-Fi hotspots, there is one downside as well with this change, searches will be more slower as encrypted data travels slower than the unencrypted data and your computer needs to decrypt all the data.

 It is obvious for Google to release its new features to Chrome first as its their own browser, hence you better watch out for redirects to https version in their browser first.

 Disabling redirect to encrypted search for your Google account

 When you logged in,

-From now onwards when ever you’re signed into your Google account irrespective of the browser you use, you won’t be redirected to https://google.com.
+From now onwards, whenever you sign into your Google account irrespective of the browser you use, you won’t be redirected to https://google.com.
 [Via]